ece106/tomatocan/README.md

-Copyright © 2015, RoleModel Enterprises, LLC.
-All rights reserved.

 The code will be used to provide free web sites for authors who own their rights to sell their merchandise, give livestreaming talks, and otherwise communicate with their existing and potential fans.
 Toward this end, developers may add whatever features they wish to the code.
-Think of this as becoming ebay, meetup, livestream, book reviews, facebook page, blog, crowdfunding, calendar, mailchimp, & website for authors, reviewers/readers, book clubs, and writer organizations all in one.
+Think of this as becoming Ebay, Meetup, Livestream, book reviews, Facebook page, blog, crowdfunding, calendar, Mailchimp, & website for authors, reviewers/readers, book clubs, and writer organizations all in one.

 Please check the Issues list on CrowdPublishTV's GitHub page for ideas of what current priorities are.